tasmota/docs/docs/Berry.md

 #### Managing redirects

 HTTP redirects (301/302) are not followed by default.
-You can use `wc.set_set_follow_redirects(true)` to have redirects automatically followed for HEAD and GET.
+You can use `wc.set_follow_redirects(true)` to have redirects automatically followed for HEAD and GET.
 There is a default limit of 10 successive redirects, this prevents from infinite loops.

 For the examples, we use `http://ota.tasmota.com/tasmota32` which is redirected to `http://ota.tasmota.com/tasmota32/`